 Among the different histological types of skin cancer, the malignant melanoma is the most aggressive.
 It tends to metastasize early, has the highest mortality rate among skin diseases, and a worldwide and ever-growing incidence rate.
 While the melanoma of the skin is most known, it can also occur in the eye, inner organs, and mucous membranes.
 When caught early, malignant melanomas are highly treatable, but late diagnosis poses a serious challenge to doctors.
 The erstwhile dire prognosis in late diagnosis cases has since changed for the positive as new methods of treatment have been developed.
 The discovery of mutations in intracellular signaling mechanisms has led to the development of the kind of medication that precisely targets the disrupted signaling.
 Currently, medication such as BRAF-inhibitors (vemurafenib since 2011, dabrafenib since 2013), MEK-inhibitors (trametinib since 2013), anti-PD-1antibodies (nivolumab and pembrolizumab since 2014), anti-CTLA-4 antibodies (ipilimumab since 2011), or peginterferon-alfa-2b (since 2011) is used for the most advanced malignant melanoma.
 Researchers are urgently working on overcoming developing resistances to these new drugs.

-Histological appearance of gastric cancer
+Histological appearance of malignand melanoma

-With regard to the production of such vaccines in particular, it can be of critical importance to cryopreserve part of the tumor tissue after an operation.
-Uomorphis[LvC1] offers such cryopreservation, either as standard preservation frozen in the gas phase of liquid nitrogen at a temperature of under -190°C or as LIFE-cryopreservation, in which the tumor cells are isolated and frozen alive in a computer-controlled specialized medium.
+The standard procedure for the storage of tumor tissue involves formalin fixation and embedding of the fixed tissue in paraffin blocks (FFPE blocks).
+The quality of FFPE block tissue is quit often impaired by various formalin-fixation related artefacts.
+This can undoubtedly be a serious drawback for present and future analytical procedures.
+Keeping this in mind, it can be of critical importance to have higher quality tumor tissue at hand.
+Deep-freezing (cryopreservation) of the tumor tissue is the solution.
+Uomorphis as part of the NextGen Oncology Group offers such cryopreservation, either as standard preservation frozen in the gas phase of liquid nitrogen at a temperature of under -190°C or as LIFE cryopreservation, in which the tumor cells are isolated and frozen alive in a computer-controlled specialized medium.

 To determine the best and most promising course of action in your case, you are very welcome to contact Prof. Bojar for a personal consultation.